AInitikesh/DRLND-DDPG-Continuous-Control/README.md

 ### Implemented method

-We have used ddpg agent to sove this environemnt and solved the enviroment in 100 episodes with Average score 36.84.
-More details the learning algorithm, along with the chosen hyperparameters is mentioned in Report.md.
+We have used ddpg agent to solve this environment and solved the environment in 100 episodes with Average score 36.84.
+More details the learning algorithm, along with the chosen hyper parameters is mentioned in Report.md.
 It also describes the model architectures for neural networks.
 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: